-Conducting has formed the larger part of Ashkenazy’s activities for the past 30 years.
-He continues his long-standing relationship with the Philharmonia Orchestra, who appointed him Conductor Laureate in 2000.
+Conducting has formed the larger part of Ashkenazy’s activities for more than 35 years.
+He continues his longstanding relationship with the Philharmonia Orchestra, who appointed him Conductor Laureate in 2000.
 In addition to his performances with the orchestra in London and around the UK each season, Vladimir Ashkenazy joins the Philharmonia Orchestra on countless tours worldwide.
 In the past, Ashkenazy and the Philharmonia have developed landmark projects such as Voices of Revolution: Russia 1917 at Southbank Centre last season, Prokofiev and Shostakovich Under Stalin (a project which he also took to Cologne, New York, Vienna and Moscow) and Rachmaninoff Revisited (which was also presented in Paris).

 Ashkenazy maintains his devotion to the piano, these days mostly in the recording studio where he continues to build his extraordinarily comprehensive recording catalogue.
-This includes the Grammy award-winning Shostakovich Preludes and Fugues, Rautavaara’s Piano Concerto No.3 (a work which he commissioned), Bach's Wohltemperierte Klavier, Rachmaninov Transcriptions and Beethoven’s Diabelli Variations.
-Spring 2013 saw the release of ‘Ashkenazy: 50 Years on Decca’ - a 50-CD box-set celebrating his long-standing relationship with the label.
-In 2014, Decca released a milestone collection of Ashkenazy’s vast catalogue of Rachmaninov’s piano music, which also includes all of his recordings as a conductor of the composer’s orchestral music.
+This includes the Grammy award-winning album of Shostakovich’s Preludes and Fugues, Rautavaara’s Piano Concerto No.3 (a work which he commissioned), Bach's Wohltemperierte Klavier, Rachmaninov’s Transcriptions and Beethoven’s Diabelli Variations,‘Ashkenazy: 50 Years on Decca’ - a 50-CD box-set celebrating his long-standing relationship with the label, a milestone collection of Ashkenazy’s vast catalogue of Rachmaninov’s piano music, which also includes all of his recordings as a conductor of the composer’s orchestral music.
 2017 saw the release of his latest album, Bach’s French Suites, and two new box sets - Vladimir Ashkenazy's Complete Concerto recordings and a personal selection of solo and chamber works.